xebia-functional/fetch/docs/src/main/tut/docs.md

 # Batching

 As we have learned, Fetch performs batched requests whenever it can.
-It also exposes a couple knobs for tweaking the maximum batch size and whether multiple batches are run on parallel or sequentially.
+It also exposes a couple knobs for tweaking the maximum batch size and whether multiple batches are run in parallel or sequentially.

 ## Maximum batch size